gitbls/pistrong/README.md

     `sudo /usr/local/bin/makeMyCA`

-* **Create your CA** You can do this manually, or use the makeMyCA script. makeMyCA uses pistrong to create a complete CA for iOS, Windows, and Linux clients.
+* **Create your CA** You can do this manually, or use the makeMyCA script. makeMyCA uses pistrong to create a complete, secure, and ready-to-use CA for iOS, Windows, and Linux clients.
 See below for details.

 * **Add your users and devices.** These examples assume the username is *username*, and are taking the default *dev* for the device name.
 You can ease your management by adding `--dev something` which directs pistrong to add the string *something* to the name of this user.
 This is especially important if a user has multiple devices and you want to use a different cert on each device.
 Conversely, if a user's cert is going to be used across multiple devices, you don't need to use `--dev`.
     *  iOS users: `pistrong add username --remoteid ios.yourdomain.com`